-We think 2020 will be a year of digital transformation for organizations all over the world.
+We think this will be a decade of digital transformation for organizations all over the world.
 In this blog series, we cover common workplace productivity roadblocks and how you can overcome them through digitization.

 Have you ever been about to finish a project or presentation, but been unable to find the last piece of data you need?

 You begin hunting for that final data point, but it is nowhere to be found.
 Your precious time is spent jumping between lots of tools and spreadsheets.
 Frustration mounts as more and more time gets sucked down the drain.When you finally find the information you’re looking for, you realize there’s a discrepancy between data sets in different tools.
 Now you must spend even more time digging into the data to figure out what is correct.